christophergandrud/Rep-Res-Book/Source/FrontMatter/StylisticConventions.md

 %% Stylistic Conventions for Reproducible Research with R and RStudio

-I use the following conventions throughout this book to format computer code and actions:
+I use the following conventions throughout this book to format computer code:

 - **Abstract Variables**